PlatoCreative/silverstripe-typekit/README.md

 ## Usage

 The module provides a global template variable `$TypeKit` that can be used to insert the kit code into any page template.
-This global variable uses the type kit ID specified in the CMS in the `Setings > Services > Type Kit` tab.
+This global variable uses the type kit ID specified in the CMS in the `Setings > Appearance > Type Kit` tab.

 TypeKit suggests placing kit code in your document `<head>` as in the example below.
 However this module leaves that choice to the developer.